 Produce quick and accurate results

 From conversations with system users at CHOP, Bad Rabbit understood that much of their budget data was modeled in Excel, and proposed replacing the existing CTMS budgeting tool with a web-enabled interface that had a similar appearance.
-A familiar, easy-to-use interface would make data entry easier and more efficient, reducing user error and leading to more efficient and accurate data tracking.
+A familiar, easy-to-use interface would reduce user error and enable more efficient and accurate data tracking.

 Bad Rabbit prioritized the most-needed features based on requests from CHOP leadership and system users, ultimately creating two unique tools that:

 Support data-entry forms styled similarly to those provided by study sponsors

 Clean-up, clarify, and consolidate business logic to reduce cost of future maintenance

 Implementation occurred over 12 months in a three-phase rollout that put core features in the client’s hands as soon as possible, enabling real-time feedback that informed additional improvements.